Skip to main content

 2. Drag and drop the CSV file from your downloads into the “Upload CSV File” box, or select a file from your computer that you've downloaded from the bank.

-7. Finally, give your import a name to help you recognize it later and include any notes that will provide you and your team with helpful context down the line.
+Finally, give your import a name to help you recognize it later and include any notes that will provide you and your team with helpful context down the line.

-After importing the transactions, you can always go back and view or remove uploads by going to Settings → Import.
+After importing the transactions, you can always go back and view or remove imports by going to Settings → Import.
 The three dots next to each import will allow you to remove the import or view the original file in case you need it.

 Did this answer your question?